nemethxmark/book_rental_app/README.md

 Book Rental is a web-based full-stack application for managing book renting.
 Users, books and rent events can be created/searched/updated and deleted (CRUD operations).

-Tech stack used for the project - Python, FastAPI, JS, React
+Tech stack used for the project - Python, FastAPI, JS, React.
 ## Usage

 Use [Docker](https://www.docker.com/) to run the containerized backend part of the app.